 For example, if a constriction, such as an orifice plate, is placed in a pipe, pressure will drop in a predictable way.
 By measuring the pressure in the pipe both before and after the orifice plate, the rate of flow through the pipe can be calculated.

-This article examines the elements of pressure measurement and looks at some recent advances in the technology for better pressure measurements.
+This blog post examines the elements of pressure measurement and looks at some recent advances in the technology for better pressure measurements.

 Absolute, gauge, and differential pressure

 Pressure-measurement devices can be categorized according to the measured reference pressure.
 The three reference pressures are:

 - Absolute: Absolute pressure measurements compare measured pressure to a perfect vacuum (0 pounds per square inch, absolute [psia]).

 - Gauge: Gauge pressure measurements compare measured pressure to the pressure of the surrounding atmosphere (approximately 14.7 psia) as a reference pressure.
 Changes in atmospheric pressure (such as those due to changes in the weather) are taken into account for the output of a gauge transmitter.
 Gauge devices are often used to measure level in holding tanks that are open to the atmosphere.